Mayank-Sharma-27/LLMLearning/README.md

 ![perceptron.png](perceptron.png)

 In the example shown the perceptron has three inputs, x1,x2,x3 In general it could have more or fewer inputs.
-The neuron’s output is determined by weather the sum of the inputs is greater then sun threshold value.
+The perceptron’s output is determined by whether the weighted sum of the inputs is greater than some threshold value.

 x1+x2+x3 < threshold then the output will be 0 otherwise it will be 1.
 But in this example the weight of each input is 1.